AveryVine/averyvineWebsite/public/_blog/_posts/2019-08-11-hakone-and-lake-ashi-japan.md

 The first thing I wanted to do after checking into my hostel, [Hakone Guest House Gaku](https://www.hakonegaku.com/), was grab some dinner and check out the town.
 But bizarrely, basically nothing in Hakone is open after 7pm, so I ended grabbing some cheap finger food at a nearby bar, and resigned myself to sightseeing the next day instead.

-The next morning, the first thing I did was check out Hakone’s famous [open air museum](https://www.hakone-oam.or.jp/), which features an amazing selection of statues, gardens, and artwork overlooking the valleys below the town and the various mountains beyond it, as well as a central tower filled with stained glass.
+The next morning, the first thing I did was check out Hakone’s famous [Open Air Museum](https://www.hakone-oam.or.jp/), which features an amazing selection of statues, gardens, and artwork overlooking the valleys below the town and the various mountains beyond it, as well as a central tower filled with stained glass.

 ![Open Air Museum spiral tower]({{ "assets/hakone-and-lake-ashi-japan/tower.jpg" | absolute_url }})
 > Hakone Open Air Museum’s spiral tower of stained glass